 Karijini National Park is one of the most incredible places you can visit in Australia.
 Known for blissful freshwater pools, rugged gorges and towering mountains.
 It’s an oasis in the desert, located in the Pilbara of Western Australia.

-However, there’s a lot of things you should know about this rugged, untamed landscape before visiting.
+However, there are a lot of things you should know about this rugged, untamed landscape before visiting.

 Understanding the weather at Karijini can make or break your trip.
 For example, the Pilbara can get variable rainfall and extremely hot summers.
 But, if you choose to go to Karijini at the right time, you are in for a treat!